KenKundert/postmortem/README.rst

     A dictionary of dictionary that contains preferences for each of the recipients.

-    category
+    categories
-        The *postmortem_recipients* category to associate with this recipient.
+        The *postmortem_recipients* category or categories to associate with this recipient.

     email
         The recipients email address.